 According to the National Fire Protection Association, one of the leading causes of home fires and home fire deaths is heating equipment.
 And of those fires, half are reported in December, January and February.
 The best way to prevent furnace fires after months of being unused, especially with older units, is through regular maintenance checks.

-Awareness of proper operation and safety measures is key to keeping your Hueytown household safe, and our experts at Brown Heating & Cooling have compiled some heater safety tips to help you know what to look for.
+Awareness of proper operation and safety measures is key to keeping your Hueytown household safe, and our experts at Brown Heating, Cooling & Plumbing have compiled some heater safety tips to help you know what to look for.

 Some furnace rooms serve more than one household purpose (storage, laundry, etc.).
 If this is the case in your home, keep the room as organized as possible – any item near your heating unit can become a hazard.
 A good rule of thumb is to maintain a clear perimeter of at least two or three feet around your furnace (for non-flammable items).
 Clearing this area is essential for efficient operation and safety.